 Member of the Board of Directors of the Novo Nordisk Foundation since 2013.

 Most recently elected in March 2017 for a one-year term.
-Lars Fugger is not considered to be an independent member.
+Lars Fugger is not considered as an independent member.

 Lars Fugger has been a member of the Committee on International Research Leader Grants since 2012 and Chair since 2013.
 He has also been Chair of the Committee on Interdisciplinary Research since 2014.
 In addition, Lars Fugger is a member of the Committee on the Novo Nordisk Prize and Chair of the Committee on Exploratory Pre-seed Grants.